bubush-Aklilu/HelloWorld/README.md

 3. Use CSS to set the color of your link.
 4. Use JavaScript to create an Alert Box with a greeting.

 Below are recommended resources to walk you through this process.
-S

 Resources:

 Provided Code for Reference: https://github.com/CodeCrew-CodeSchool/HelloWorld